GoogleCloudPlatform/functions-framework-dart/functions_framework_tool/templates/json/README.md

 # JSON example

-This example demonstrates writing a function that accepts a JSON request and sends a JSON response to the client.
+This example demonstrates writing a function that accepts and returns JSON.

 The basic shape of the function handler looks like this: